hashicorp/consul/ui/README.md

 It's aware of multiple data centers, so you can get a quick global overview before drilling into specific data-centers for detailed views.

+The UI uses some internal undocumented HTTP APIs to optimize performance and usability.

 ### Development